-Additionally, on a periodic basis an ISSR reviews a report of all InvestOne accounting system user IDs that have not been used to access InvestOne accounting system within a predetermined number of days9.
+Additionally, weekly an ISSR reviews a report of all InvestOne accounting system user IDs that have not been used to access InvestOne accounting system for 45 or more days.
 The ISSR follows up with any affected users by email or by phone.